 The Faculty Nominating Committee plays a key role in faculty governance at UNC, as it is responsible each year for assembling a slate of candidates for the standing faculty committees and the Faculty Council.
 As constituted under section 4-2 of the Faculty Code, the Nominating Committee consists of “the chair of each of the standing committees established by this Article, or the chair’s designee, and four members of the voting faculty appointed by the chair of the faculty.”

 Who gets to vote in the faculty elections?

 Article 1, Section 4 of the Faculty Code defines the “Voting Faculty” as comprised of all members of the General Faculty with tenured or probationary-term appointments, librarians who are members of the General Faculty, and fixed-term faculty whose positions meet certain criteria (see below).
 A member of the Voting Faculty who retires but continues on the faculty with a fixed-term appointment that calls for at least one-half time effort retains the voting status that he or she held immediately prior to retirement.
-As of 2010, UNC had about 3500 voting-eligible faculty members.
+The University has about 3500 voting-eligible faculty members.